Explore IX Water: Innovative Industrial Wastewater Treatment & Recycling

-If you haven’t, the Berkeley Pit is located in Butte, MT.
+If you haven’t heard of it, the Berkeley Pit is located in Butte, MT.
 It has been a “superfund site,” since 1982, which means that it has been contaminated by hazardous waste and is considered a risk to both the environment and human health.

 In November, 1995, a blizzard resulted in hundreds of snow geese landing on Pit Lake to rest during migration.
 When the storm ended, observers found the carcasses of those geese, most with their gullets and gastrointestinal tracts eroded, showing how dangerous it is to drink the water.
 In order to approach the water, a 40-hour Hazmat program must be completed, and aluminum boats can’t be used on the lake because they’ll dissolve.